stolksdorf/nomic-17aug2015/README.md

 ----

 ##### 108: Rule of Expediency
-> Proposed rules are automatically accepted exactly 24 hours after the proposal regardless of whether a decision has been reached as per rule 104.
+> Exactly 24 hours after a proposal is created votes can no longer be cast and the decision criteria are evaluated (ie. vote is tallied) as per rule 104.
+Players who fail to vote before this time are not included in determining whether a decision is made as per rule 104.
+In the event that no votes are cast the rule-change is passed.

 [[3](https://github.com/stolksdorf/nomic/pull/3)]